CodeFest18/instanode/README.md

 This is the initial commit for instanode.
+Testing a change.